protegeproject/protege/_views/class-hierarchy.md

 ---
 The class hierarchy view displays the asserted and inferred class hierarchies.
 The asserted class hierarchy is visible by default.

 The asserted class hierarchy view is one of the primary navigation devices in {{site.protege}}.
 It is presented as a tree where nodes in the tree represent classes.
 A child-parent relationship in the tree represents a sub/super class relationship in the class hierarchy.
+(Note: Starting with {{site.protege}} version 5.5 the class hierarchy can show other relationships as well.
+For details please check out the [Display relationships](#display-relationships)) section.)

 In the asserted class hierarchy, a class will be shown as a child of another class in the tree if it is asserted to be a SubClassOf that other class, or if it is asserted to be EquivalentTo a class expression that is an intersection containing that other class as an operand.
 For example, if the ontology contains ```A SubClassOf B```, then ```A``` will appear under ```B``` in the tree.
 Similarly, if the ontology contains ```E EquivalentTo B and D``` (where D is any other class expression) then ```E``` will also be shown as a chid of ```B``` in the tree.
 Any classes that are not asserted to be a subclass of some other class will show up directly under ```owl:Thing``` (the root).